networkservicemesh/networkservicemesh/sdk/README.md

 ### Writing a ChainedEndpoint

 Writing a new *composite* is done better by extending the `BaseCompositeEndpoint` strucure.
-It already implemenst the `ChainedEndpoint` interface.
+It already implements the `ChainedEndpoint` interface.

 `ChainedEndpoint` method description: